Red LED facial treatment image used for acne-mark and skin-recovery content

 • gradually improving skin tone when inflammation is part of the picture

-That is meaningfully different from saying red light erases scars.
+This differs from saying red light erases scars.

 What It Will Not Do Well